 - Labor costs: wages, social contributions, temp agencies

-These two costs are directly linked to your production.
-More guests = more ingredients and more staff needed.
+These two costs connect directly to your production volume.
+More covers means more ingredients and additional staff hours.

 Restaurant with €50,000 monthly revenue: